SFF Authors from Wisconsin

-There’s about 130,000 professional authors in the United States and somewhere in the ballpark of 560 live in the State of Wisconsin.
+There’s about 130,000 professional authors in the United States and somewhere in the ballpark of 560 authors from Wisconsin.
 If we narrow that down further to authors who write in fantasy, science fiction, and other speculative genres…

-We’re sure we missed some, so comment down below or message us with your suggestions of Wisconsin SFF authors to add.
+We’re sure we missed some authors from Wisconsin, so comment down below or message us with your suggestions of Wisconsin SFF authors to add.
 You an also purchase many of these books at our storefront on Bookshop.org which supports Conquer Books and indie bookstores.

 A-F Katherine Addison, Malinda Andrews, Callie Bates, Bradley Beaulieu, Peter Bingham-Pankratz, Alex Bledsoe, SA Bodeen, Alina Boyden, RR Campbell, Mark J Engels, and Matt Forbeck